runsonmypc/Interactive-Lab-Hub/Lab 3/README.md

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 The system could store past orders as favorites that could be more easily selected and executed as orders.
+The system could also remember which restaurants were ordered from in the past, so when a type of cuisine is specified, these restaurants are at the top of the list of suggestions.